siteorigin/siteorigin-corp/readme.txt

 == Frequently Asked Questions ==

-= How do I setup the posts slider? =

 = How do I add social network icons to the footer menu? =

 1. The Corp footer menu supports social network icon links as used by many other themes.
 Icons are rendered by the [Font Awesome library](http://fontawesome.io/icons/).